 Stay committed to your NDIS Plan and remain flexible in your approach!

 When you receive your NDIS plan it will include GOALS.

-Let’s say Peter is a 10 year old boy with level 2 autism.
-Peter’s goal is to independantly brush his teeth and shower.
+Let’s say Peter is a 10-year-old boy with level 2 autism.
+Peter’s goal is to independently brush his teeth and shower.
 He may also need to learn to relax as his level of anxiety is high.

 According to Peter’s NDIS plan, he is entitled to a disability support worker twice a week.

 Peter’s mum is the primary caretaker whilst Peter’s dad works full-time.

 Initially, a Change360 Facilitator comes to your home to observe and to confirm Peter’s lack of skills and assess his level of anxiety.